 The Morning Everything Aligned

 March 14th, 2019.
 Lake Fork, Texas.
 Water temperature 58 degrees and rising.
-I’ll remember those details until the day I die because that’s the morning I caught an 11-pound largemouth bass on a lure that cost less than a fast-food combo meal.
-Twenty-three years of fishing, thousands of dollars in tackle, and my personal best came on a three-dollar Senko.
+I’ll remember those details until the day I die because that morning changed how I think about bass fishing forever.
+Twenty-three years of chasing bass.
+Thousands of dollars in tackle.
+Personal best came on a lure that costs less than a fast-food combo.

 Why the Senko Works